Lamont Warren

-Lamont Allen Warren (born January 4, 1973) is an American former professional football running back.
-He was selected 164th overall in the sixth round of the 1994 NFL draft.
-He played in the National Football League (NFL) for eight seasons with the Indianapolis Colts, New England Patriots, and Detroit Lions.
+Lamont Allen Warren (born January 4, 1973) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Colorado Buffaloes and was selected 164th overall in the sixth round of the 1994 NFL draft.
+He played in the NFL for eight seasons with the Indianapolis Colts, New England Patriots, and Detroit Lions.